tsackton/taelgarverse/docs/campaigns/dunmari-frontier-campaign/scrying-and-spying/scrying-delwath-oct-26.md

 #### Karawa

 The monsoon has been good to [Karawa](<../../../gazetteer/greater-dunmar/realms/dunmar/eastern-dunmar/karawa.md>), and the rebuilding is in full swing.
-From your perspective at the oasis, you can see a new caravanserai under construction, close to the open fields used for tents and camps during the [Gods and Religions/Holidays and Festivals/Dunmari Festivals/Festival of Rebirth](<../../../gods-and-religions/holidays-and-festivals/dunmari-festivals/festival-of-rebirth.md>), and you can see new date palms beginning to grow around the oasis, the burned husks of the old trees having been cleared away.
+From your perspective at the oasis, you can see a new caravanserai under construction, close to the open fields used for tents and camps during the [Festival of Rebirth](<../../../gods-and-religions/holidays-and-festivals/dunmari-festivals/festival-of-rebirth.md>), and you can see new date palms beginning to grow around the oasis, the burned husks of the old trees having been cleared away.

 #### Eudomes' Tower